jrattanpal/BFFFollow/README.md

 # BFFFollow
-BFF Follow allows users to follow their friends.
-Users can select their followed friends to see their feed.
+BFF Follow allows users to follow their friends (Users), Accounts, Cases and topics.
+Users can select their followed records to see corresponding feed.

-The idea is to allow users to follow 5 of the top friends they want to follow and see their feed.
-Currently, in chatter, users' feed can show all of the followed users (friends) and it's hard to see friend specific feed.
+The idea is to allow users to follow defined number of  records that user is really interested in; to allow users to focus on data important to them.

+Currently, in chatter, users' feed can show all of the followed friends, records and it's hard to see record specific feed (without opening the record).

 ## Synopsis
-Users can use a User Lookup field to select Friend and follow her.
-Followed friends will show up in a drop down in "Feed" tab.
-Selecting a friend in Feed tab will use ConnectApi.ChatterFeeds.getFeedElementsFromFeed() to fetch a feed for a user and return it to component.
+Users can use a  Lookup field to select Friend, Account etc and follow the record.
+SOSL is used to search the text for specific object type.
+Returned result will show up in a list and can be followed.
+Followed records will show up in drop down in "Feed" tab.
+Selecting a record in Feed tab will use ConnectApi.ChatterFeeds.getFeedElementsFromFeed() to fetch record for a user.

 Component uses SLDS and it's Feed component (https://www.lightningdesignsystem.com/components/feeds/) to style the feed and display to user.